Frequently Asked Questions re: Federal Impacts on UC/UCI Research

 Federal grants operate on a cost reimbursement basis.
 This means that UCI does not receive the funds upfront.
 Instead, Contracts and Grants Accounting at UCI draws down funds from the federal agency to reimburse expenses already incurred and recorded in the university's ledger.
 This draw-down process occurs weekly, specifically every Monday.

 No, federal awards are cost reimbursable.
 Funds that have already been expended or dispersed do not need to be returned.
-However, no further spending on the project is allowed from the date of termination.
+However, further spending on the project after the termination date should be limited to allowable termination and/or closeout costs in accordance with Uniform Guidance.
+Please reach out to your Contracts and Grants Officer if you have any specific questions about a terminated award or allowable costs.

 PIs should not adjust spending rates for extramurally funded research projects.
 Expenditures should proceed as they would under standard conditions.